Essay Series

 By "buildable," I do not mean another toy app, another content mill, or a faster way to produce digital sludge.
 Humanity already has enough of that, and heaven knows the internet can survive without more.

 I mean something more serious: organizations, services, and public systems that were previously too expensive, too brittle, or too administratively heavy to run well.
-The most important economic effect of AI may not be that it writes passable prose or generates images on command.
-It may be that it makes coordination much cheaper.
+AI's most important institutional effect, the one most commentary skips past, is that it makes coordination cheap.

 For most of the modern era, scale came bundled with coordination.
-If you wanted reliability, scheduling, compliance, forecasting, customer support, procurement, reporting, and managerial visibility, you usually needed a larger organization.
-Big firms had many flaws, but they could afford the overhead required to keep a lot of moving parts aligned.
+If you wanted reliability, scheduling, compliance, forecasting, and managerial visibility, you usually needed a larger organization.
+Big firms had many flaws, but they could afford the overhead.
 Smaller operators often lost not because they were worse at the underlying work, but because the back office quietly strangled them.

-AI starts to unbundle those things.
-When software can classify, draft, summarize, route, forecast, and monitor continuously at low marginal cost, some of the old advantages of size begin to leak outward.
-A smaller team can operate with the responsiveness and internal clarity that once required a much larger institution.
+AI starts to unbundle that.
+When software can classify, draft, summarize, route, and monitor continuously at low marginal cost, some of the old advantages of size begin to leak outward.
+Scale no longer has a monopoly on coordination.

 Thinner firms

 A surprising amount of white-collar structure exists because organizations have trouble seeing themselves clearly.
-Information gets trapped in inboxes, meetings, shared drives, CRMs, spreadsheets, and tribal memory.
+Information gets trapped in inboxes, shared drives, and tribal memory.
 Work has to be translated from one department into another.
-Managers spend much of their time asking what is happening, who is waiting on what, what was promised, what changed, and whether anyone has actually followed up.
+Managers spend too much of their time asking what is happening, who is waiting on what, and whether anyone has actually followed up.

 A lot of bureaucracy is just an expensive way of helping the organization remember what it is doing.
 AI can shrink that burden considerably.

-For decades, if you wanted serious operational sophistication, you needed layers: assistants, coordinators, analysts, middle managers, specialist support staff, and quite often a few heroic employees quietly holding everything together with duct tape and resentment.
-Now a 20-person firm can begin to behave more like a 100-person firm — not by replacing people with chatbots, but by collapsing the informational overhead that forced the headcount in the first place.
+For decades, if you wanted serious operational sophistication, you needed layers: assistants, coordinators, analysts, middle managers, and the heroic few quietly holding everything together with duct tape and resentment.
+Now a 20-person firm can begin, in some respects, to behave more like a 100-person firm — not by replacing people with chatbots, but by collapsing the informational overhead that forced the headcount in the first place.

 That matters for independence as much as efficiency.
-Firms can stay smaller longer.
-They can avoid premature bloat.
-They can spend more of their energy on actual work and less on preserving the internal machinery required to manage the work.
+Firms can stay smaller longer, avoid premature bloat, and spend more energy on the work itself instead of the machinery required to manage it.

 Stronger local operators